Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *35 games use custom palettes (not 0xE4)*
 - *28 games communicate with serial protocol in double speed mode*
 - *5 games use an RLE compression in their serial protocol*
-- *5 games exploit an undocumented issue of printer command 0x0F*
 - *4 games use a two colors palette on purpose*
 - *3 games use 0x00 as default palette instead of 0xE4 (which is documented is Game Boy programming manual)*
 - *2 games belongs to the list of games leaked in september 2020 (Pokémon Picross and Hello Kitty no Pocket Camera)*